linchproject/linch-framework/README.md

 ### Templates

-The Linch framework uses Mustache templates.
-Mustache templates must be located in resources/templates and have the extension .mustache.
+The Linch framework uses Handlebars templates.
+Handlebars templates must be located in resources/templates and have the extension .hbs.
-The controller above renders the template "index", so Linch will look for the file "resources/templates/index.mustache".
+The controller above renders the template "index", so Linch will look for the file "resources/templates/index.hbs".

-index.mustache:
+index.hbs:

     <!DOCTYPE html>
     <html>